hassansecfix/policy-edit/data/prompt.md

 - Handle "Other" responses contextually using the guidelines provided in the instructions
 - **CRITICAL: target_text must EXACTLY match text from the policy document** - NEVER invent or make up target_text that doesn't exist
 - **🧠 UNIVERSAL AI DECISION: For EVERY rule, AI must analyze full sentence context**
-- **Scenario A: IF user response fits grammatically → target_text = placeholder**
-- **Scenario B: IF sentence needs restructuring → target_text = full sentence + restructured replacement**
-- **CRITICAL: ALWAYS make sure that the grammar of the sentence is correct when adding replacement sentence.**
+- **CRITICAL: The final sentence must always be grammatically correct and sound natural when read aloud.**
 - **This applies to ALL rules (RULE_01 through RULE_12), not just complex ones**
 - **CRITICAL: When user response matches current document text, use "comment" action** - do NOT use "replace" or "smart_replace" to avoid duplication
 - **CRITICAL: Follow the exact JSON structure and field requirements** specified in the processing instructions